osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/v1/health-and-diagnostics/health/adapter-health.md

 ## Available health data

-Dynamic data is sent every minute to configured health endpoints.
+Dynamic data is sent every minute to configured health endpoints. <!--- jokim Mar0322: passive to active voice. who does the sending? --->

 The following health data is available: